 Favorite thing: Rising among the trees that line the river bank, the hotel Delta Bessborough rises like a castle in the Alps.
 Built in 1932 by the Canadian National Railway, this ultimate in chateau design is still referred to locally as 'The Castle'.

-The prairie climate can be fickle, so make sure you bring the appropriate clothing.
+Favorite thing: The prairie climate can be fickle, so make sure you bring the appropriate clothing.
 December, January and February are the coldest months, where nighttime temperatures can drop below -30C (-22F).
 Strong winds and heavy snow can produce blizzards with dangerous wind chill and reduced visibility.
 Dress in layers; wear a heavy winter coat, scarf, hat and gloves or mittens.
 Listen to local weather and highway reports before driving.
 June, July and August are the hottest months, where daytime temperatures can rise above 30C (86F).
 Dress in cool, loose-fitting clothes like t-shirts and shorts, and don't forget a visor or baseball cap to protect against heatstroke.
 Check the forecast for any watches or warnings about severe thunderstorms or tornados.

 Fondest memory: As severe as the weather can be, it can be quite a beautiful too.
 Fog in winter freezes on cold surfaces to form gorgeous hoarfrost.
 Spectacular rainbows after a summer thunderstorm occur regularly.
 And while not weather-related per se, the celestial phenomenon known as the aurora borealis (the Northern Lights) occasionally illuminates the night sky.

 small town flare